Best Honey for Smoothies

 Orange Blossom Honey

-Its natural citrus fragrance elevates tropical smoothies with mango, pineapple, and coconut.
-Adds a bright, aromatic dimension that plain sugar cannot provide.
+Its natural citrus fragrance layers a bright floral note into tropical smoothies with mango, pineapple, and coconut — a dimension plain citrus juice cannot match.
 Medium body blends well in both thick and thin smoothies.

 $10-$22 per jar